netscaler/netscaler-k8s-ingress-controller/docs/crds/rewrite-responder.md

 >**Note:** For more information on how to use the `goto-priority-expression` field, see the example [Modify strings and host name in the requested URL](#Modify-strings-and-hostname-in-the-requested-URL).

-Consider a scenario wherein you want to define a policy in Citrix ADC to rewrite all the incoming URLs to `new-url-for-the-application` and send it to the microservices.
+Consider a scenario wherein you want to define a policy in Netscaler to rewrite all the incoming URLs to `new-url-for-the-application` and send it to the microservices.
 Create a `.yaml` file called `target-url-rewrite.yaml` and use the appropriate [CRD attributes](#crd-attributes) to define the rewrite policy as follows:

 **target-url-rewrite.yaml:**